marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

   :maxdepth: 2

+.. index:: defining attributes and their values, attributes, defining, define_attr

 .. _defining-attributes:

-.. index:: defining attributes and their values

-.. index:: attributes, defining

-.. index:: define_attr

 Defining Attributes and their Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^